 The Jewish Cemetery on Battonnstrasse lies tucked away under a dense canopy of treetops in the southeast section of Frankfurt’s inner city.
-It is the second oldest preserved Jewish cemetery north of the Alps after the 'Heiliger Sand' (Holy Sand) Jewish Cemetery in Worms, Germany.
-The oldest still existing tombstone dates back to 1272 – the oldest material evidence of Jewish life in Frankfurt.
+It is the second oldest preserved Jewish cemetery north of the Alps after the "Heiliger Sand" (Holy Sand) Jewish Cemetery in Worms, Germany.
+The oldest extant tombstone dates back to 1272–the oldest material evidence of Jewish life in Frankfurt.

 The cemetery originally lay outside the city and was not included within the city walls until the city was expanded in 1333.
 Jewish communities of the surrounding areas that did not have their own cemetery also laid their dead to rest there until the 16th century.
 This hallowed ground served Frankfurt Jews as a final resting place until 1828.
 When Frankfurt’s new Main Cemetery was established, the Jewish community was also allotted a new cemetery on the south-eastern boundary of the new Main Cemetery, on Rat-Beil-Strasse.
 In 1929, a new Jewish cemetery was created flanking the north of the Main Cemetery, on Eckenheimer Landstrasse.
 It is still used for interment today.